JuliaEarth/GeoStats.jl/docs/src/variography/theoretical.md

 distance.
 For a list of available distances, please see [Distances.jl](https://github.com/JuliaStats/Distances.jl).

-This package implements a few commonly used and other more excentric variogram models.
+This package implements a few commonly used and other more exotic variogram models.
-They all share the same default parameters:
+Most of these models share a set of default parameters:

 - `sill=1`
 - `range=1`